akomakom/esp8266-weather-batch-send/Readme.md

-# ESP8266 DHT11 Batching Remote Sensor
+# ESP8266 DHT11 Batching Remote Weather Sensor

 ## Goal
 * Measure temperature and humidity and send data to some remote server via HTTP